-Marceil DeLacy’s love of carving began as a small child living on the outskirts of Seattle.
+Marceil DeLacy’s love of carving began as a child living on the outskirts of Seattle.
 With a pocketknife, she created images from ivory soap, then letter openers from kindling wood and arrows from tree suckers before graduating to the use of chisel and mallet.
-In the early 1980’s she began serious fine art sculpting in her own home studio, winning awards in juried shows and having her work shown in the Bellevue Art Museum.
-After an extended break, she resumed her artwork on a full-time basis, working in wood salvaged locally in the Pacific Northwest, turning perceived defects in the wood into assets.
+She learned her craft from the wood itself, letting it guide her eye and hand.
+In the early 1980’s she began serious fine art sculpting, winning awards in juried shows and having her work shown in the Bellevue Art Museum.
+After a break to pursue other interests, she resumed her artwork on a full-time basis, working in wood salvaged locally in the Pacific Northwest.
 Her lifelong affinity for trees and love of nature inspire most of her sculpted subjects.
-As a self-taught artist, DeLacy learned her craft from the wood itself, letting it guide her eye and hand.
-She carves free form, allowing her work to evolve as she interacts with the wood in a process she calls “listening to the forest.”
+As human encroachment and climate change displace flora and fauna, her art serves as a way of giving voice to nature.
+To this end, she strives for simplicity of form and generally uses only a clear finish or no finish at all in order to let the natural color and beauty of the wood speak for itself.
+It’s a process she calls “listening to the forest.”

 AVAILABLE ARTWORKby Marceil DeLacy